I quarantined in Beijing, Tokyo and Hong Kong. Here's what I learned

 Tokyo

 I flew to Tokyo from Hong Kong at the end of October.
-Within 72 hours prior to takeoff, I had to get proof of a negative COVID-19 test signed by a doctor.
+Within 72 hours prior to takeoff, I had to get proof of a negative Covid-19 test signed by a doctor.
 After landing, passengers were directed to take a spit test.
 Waiting just one to two hours, I had my negative results and could continue through immigration and customs.

 Similar to my experience at the Hong Kong airport, I had to input numerous details about my travel history into an app and show a QR code to authorities at the airport.
 I also received a document asking me to "stand by at the specified location for 14 days", "avoid contact with other people as much as possible" and "not use public transport."